webcardinal/octopus/README.md

-# PSK Updater
+# Octopus
-PSK Updater is a custom task runner used in PrivateSky to download or update all dependencies.
+Octopus is a custom task runner used in PrivateSky to handle all deps and other tasks necessary in projects.